marcel-dempers/docker-development-youtube-series/course/content/source-control/git/README.md

 ## UI Tools for GIT

-So far in this guide we've mostly looked at basic tools to edit folder and files as well as a basic terminal for command line work. </br>
+So far in this guide we've mostly looked at basic tools to edit folders and files as well as a basic terminal for command line work. </br>
-I have done so on purpose so viewers enjoy familiarity and helps understand the course content at play. </br>
+I have done so on purpose so viewers enjoy familiarity and help understand the course content at play. </br>

-During our entire course, we will focus primarily on command line as I've outlined the importance of it. </br>
+During our entire course, we will focus primarily on the command line as I've outlined the importance of it. </br>
-However for creating folders, editing files and having a terminal all-in-one its very important to start using whats called an IDE. </br>
+However, for creating folders, editing files and having a terminal all-in-one it's very important to start using what's called an IDE. </br>
 An IDE is an Integrated Development Environment. </br>
-Or in simple terms, its a file editor with a built-in terminal, so we can do everything we have done today, but all in one place. </br>
+Or in simple terms, it's a file editor with a built-in terminal, so we can do everything we have done today, but all in one place. </br>

-I will give you some home work to go and install [Visual Studio Code](https://code.visualstudio.com/) </br>
+I will give you some homework to go and install [Visual Studio Code](https://code.visualstudio.com/) </br>

 I will demonstrate in this guide, that VSCode has: